-The Title VI Program for Catholic Community Services of Southern Arizona, Inc. was approved by the Board of Directors at a Board Meeting on Wednesday, February 24, 2021.
-For additional information, please submit a written request to Teresa Cavendish, Director of Operations and Title VI Program Coordinator, at teresac@ccssoaz.org.
+The Title VI Program for Catholic Community Services of Southern Arizona, Inc. was approved by the Board of Directors at a Board Meeting on Wednesday, April 28, 2021.
+For additional information, please submit a written request to Teresa Cavendish, Director of Operations and Title VI Program Coordinator, at teresac@ccs- soaz.org.

-CATHOLIC COMMUNITY SERVICES OF SOUTHERN ARIZONA, INC. CORPORATE BOARD MEETING
+CATHOLIC COMMUNITY SERVICES OF SOUTHERN ARIZONA, INC. MEETING OF THE BOARD OF DIRECTORS/THE CORPORATE BOARD MEETING APRIL 28, 2021

-February 24, 2021

--- Meeting Conducted by Video Conference--
+--Meeting Conducted via Video Conference and at CCS' Main Office--